JanDeGeest/PyProjectsForLearning/README.md

 # ProjectsForLearning
-This section has projects I made during a online Python course
+This section has projects I made during an online Python course.